Tejaswini4119/NDRA-PII/phasedocs/Phase1B.md

 - `ChromaDB`
 - `pickle`

-> This phase establishes a fully working semantic document vectorization and retrieval pipeline.
+> This phase establishes a fully working semantic document vectorization and persistance storage pipeline for further retrieval.